Sampling-Based Constrained Motion Planning with Products of Experts: Methodology

 Moreover, this concept extends beyond simple AND operations.
 Indeed, we can also consider other logical behaviors such as OR operations.
 Without delving into further details, we can express the distribution that satisfies at least one of the constraints \(f_1\) or \(f_2\) as

-where \(+\) and \(-\) denote arithmetic operations between two TT models.
 These operations can further assist in solving more complex problems by focusing on simpler ones, allowing us to efficiently utilize the learned models instead of relearning them for each situation.